JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 The `break` keyword is not required, as the `switch` statement automatically breaks the execution of the code as soon as the first case is matched.

-But, we can use `fallthrough` keyword to execute the code inside of the next case.
+But, we can use `fallthrough` keyword to execute the code inside the next case.
 The syntax of `fallthrough` is as follows.

 ```go
 switch expression {